clawil/rs3/README.md

 `pip install rs3`

-For mac users you may also have to brew install the OpenMP library
+**For mac users:** you may have to install a compiled version of lightgbm, using conda for example, before pip installing rs3

-`brew install libomp`

-or install lightgbm without Openmp

-`pip install lightgbm --install-option=--nomp`
+`conda install -c conda-forge lightgbm==3.3.5`

 See the [LightGBM documentation](https://github.com/microsoft/LightGBM/tree/master/python-package) for more information